MaximilianHauser/Space_Control/README.md

 ## Current priority:
-* [ ] refactor drop down menu to a "generalized design"
+* [ ] Munition spawned by eventlogic targets tile, should target unit it was triggered by

 ## ToDo till mvp: